Rani Chennamma Express: Route

 Train 16590 Sangli-Bengaluru Rani Chennamma express train leaves Sangli at 15:00 pm, and reaches Bengaluru at 06:15 am the following day.
 Enroute the Rani Chennamma Express travels overnight to Hubballi-Dharwad, Gokak, and Belagavi from KSR Bengaluru, the capital city of Karnataka.
 Rani Chennamma Express is the fastest overnight train between Bangalore & Hubballi-Dharwad.

 Train 16589 Bengaluru-Sangli Rani Chennamma express train leaves Bengaluru city station at 23 hours at night and reaches Sangli at 12:50 pm the next day.

 It reaches Hubballi by 6:00 am and Belagavi by 8:50 in morning.

 It is the best train for people travelling from Sangli to Belagavi, Dharwad, Hubli, Bengaluru.

 In addition to connecting the major cities of Maharashtra and Karnataka with Sangli, Miraj, Hubballi, Dharwad, Belagavi, Ranebennur, Haveri, Davangere, Kadur, Tiptur, and Tumkuru with Bengaluru.

-The train serves the smaller towns of Alnavar, Khanapur, Gokak, Ghatprabha, Chinchli, Kudchi, and Raybag to Medical City, Miraj Jn.
+The train serves the smaller towns of Alnavar, Khanapur, Gokak, Ghatprabha, Chinchli, Kudchi,Ugar Khurd and Raybag to Medical City, Miraj Jn.

 Rani Chennamma Express is South India's second-busiest train, after the Tambaram–Mangaluru Central Express.

 Traction

-As the entire route is fully electrified it is hauled by a Krishnarajapuram based WAP-7 on its entire journey.
+As the entire route is fully electrified it is hauled by a Krishnarajapuram-based WAP-7 on its entire journey.